Watch my free on-demand Bricks masterclass Join Now

 The Elementor years

-I quickly became well-known in the WordPress world for my Design Build Web YouTube channel (currently about to come out of a 3-year hiatus) and No Stress WordPress course.
+I quickly became well-known in the WordPress world for my YouTube channel and No Stress WordPress course.

 For 3 years I helped 1000s of non-coders build their businesses faster and more profitably with WordPress and Elementor.

-Sadly, by mid-2020 I could no longer wholeheartedly recommend Elementor anymore.
+Sadly, by mid-2020 I could no longer wholeheartedly recommend Elementor.
 And that, for me, meant I couldn’t teach it anymore either.

 Chapter closed.